Events and Activities

 We also hold a variety of events targeted specifically at young people, many of which are run by or for the Young Archaeologists' Club.
 Throughout the year we also run activity days through our partnership with English Heritage's flagship youth engagement project, Shout Out Loud.
 These have included exploring the prehistory of Beeston Crag in Cheshire through flint-knapping and metalworking, exploring archaeology through photography at Wrest Park and learning all about ostearchaeology at Barton-upon-Humber.

-To see the full list of events currently taking place, please check the Event Calendar.
+To see the full list of events and fieldwork opportunities currently taking place, please check the Event Calendar.